Catsuko/Morph/README.md

 # Morph

-Morph is a package that aims to simplify tweening in Unity.
-Provides coroutine friendly methods that can be used for smooth interpolation.
-Morphs are also easy to configure in the inspector, allowing the adjustment of handy options like duration and easing functions.
+Morph is a Unity Package that helps in creating coroutine-based tweens.
+Define morphs for different properties and compose great-looking effects with ease.

 ## Installation